vaclav2016/xmppredis/README.md

 we mean section [testbot] with bot configuration.

-String redis=localhostRedis has the same reference - it is mean to take redis host/port from section [localhostRedis].
+String 'redis=localhostRedis' has the same reference - it is mean to take redis host/port from section [localhostRedis].

 So, multiple bot can have reference to the same REDIS server.